kumbulanit/t-sql/tech company/untitled/Module 7 - Using DML to Modify Data/Lesson2_Modifying_and_Removing_Data.md

 -- Delete employees with NULL salaries (data quality cleanup) DELETE FROM EmployeeTemp
-WHERE BaseSalary IS NULL;
+WHERE e.BaseSalary IS NULL;

 -- Delete old temporary records
 DELETE FROM EmployeeTemp
 WHERE CreatedDate < DATEADD(DAY, -30, GETDATE())
-  AND FirstName LIKE 'Temp%';
+  AND e.FirstName LIKE 'Temp%';

--- Delete based on BaseSalary range
+-- Delete based on e.BaseSalary range
 DELETE FROM EmployeeTemp
-WHERE BaseSalary < 30000 AND IsActive = 0;
+WHERE e.BaseSalary < 30000 AND IsActive = 0;

 -- Verify remaining records
 SELECT